emeagenciadigital/meilisearchadmin/README.md

 - Inspired by Algolia UI/UX admin panel.
 - Visually use all Meilisearch APIs.
-- No more need of postman 😎 to change settings.
+- No more need of postman 😎.
 - No installation is needed just deploy as any static site or open index.html on your local environment.
 - Includes intelligent search client that auto handles filters, sorts and all the other index settings for rapid testing and searching.
 - Create and edit documents visually.
 Including JSON documents with multiple child levels.